-As can be seen in Figure 1, reference samples and/or panels are mentioned throughout the WOAH Validation Standard.
-Reference materials are substances whose properties are sufficiently homogenous and well established to be used for the calibration of an apparatus, the assessment of a measurement method, or for assigning values to materials1.
-In the context of test method validation, reference materials or samples contain the analyte of interest in varying concentrations or activities and are used in developing and evaluating the candidate assay's analytical and diagnostic performance characteristics.
-In our case, analyte means the specific component of a test sample that is detected or measured by the test method, e.g. antibody, antigen or nucleic acid.
-These reference samples may be sera, fluids, tissues, excreta, feed and environmental samples that contain the analyte of interest and are usually harvested from infected animals and their environments.
+Reference samples or panels are mentioned throughout chapter 1.1.6.
+Reference materials are "substances whose properties are sufficiently homogenous and well established to be used for the calibration of an apparatus, the assessment of a measurement method, or for assigning values to materials" .
+In the context of test method validation, reference materials or samples contain the analyte of interest in varying concentrations or reactivities and are used in developing and evaluating the candidate assay's analytical and diagnostic performance.
+Analyte means the specific component of a test sample that is detected or measured by the test method, e.g. antibody, antigen or nucleic acid.
+Reference samples may be sera, fluids, tissues, excreta, feed or environmental samples that contain the analyte of interest and are usually harvested from infected animals and their environments.
 However, in some cases, they may be prepared in the laboratory from an original starting material (e.g. a dilution of a high positive serum in negative serum) or perhaps created by spiking the chosen matrix with a derived analyte (e.g. a bacterial or viral culture, a recombinant/expressed protein, or a genomic construct).
 Whether natural or prepared, they are used in experiments throughout the development process, carry over into the validation pathway and can be used to monitor performance throughout the lifespan of the assay.